scrapy-plugins/scrapy-playwright/README.md

 down or clicking links, and you want everything to count as a single Scrapy Response, containing the final result.

-### Supported actions
+### `PageCoroutine` class

 * `scrapy_playwright.page.PageCoroutine(method: str, *args, **kwargs)`:

-    _Represents a coroutine to be awaited on a `playwright.page.Page` object, such as "click", "screenshot", "evaluate", etc.
+    Represents a coroutine to be awaited on a `playwright.page.Page` object, such as "click", "screenshot", "evaluate", etc.
-    `method` should be the name of the coroutine, `*args` and `**kwargs` are passed to the function call._

-    _The coroutine result will be stored in the `PageCoroutine.result` attribute_
+    `method` should be the name of the coroutine, `*args` and `**kwargs` are passed to the function call.
+The return value of the coroutine call will be stored in the `PageCoroutine.result` attribute.

     For instance,
     ```python